-- Health-related know-how
+- Health-related skills

-- Digital know-how
+- Digital skills

-- People-related know-how
+- People-related skills

 We might be living in a digital world, but we still crave the human touch.
-If you can become an expert in listening to and understanding people, making them feel seen, selling them, attracting them to you, etc., you will be able to stack the game in your favor.
-So study up on psychology, marketing, and influencing people.
+Become the best at listening to people, making them feel seen, charming them, etc., and it will open many doors.
+That’s why you should study psychology, marketing/sales, and influencing people.

 Accumulating vs. Pivoting